- About Hunger

 We also strive to be transparent and accountable to our members.
 Each year, we share four types of documents with our membership and the public:

-As required by auditing standards, the audit is for Bread for the World and its affiliate, Bread for the World Institute.
+As required by auditing standards, the audits are for Bread for the World and its affiliate, Bread for the World Institute.

 Tax returns for the past four years are available for your review.